natalieparent9/mrhorse/README.md

 - `stan`: fit the model using rstan (default = FALSE, uses JAGS)
 - `n.cores`: number of cores to use in parallel when running multiple chains (default = parallelly::availableCores())
+- `return_fit`: return the fitted JAGS or Stan model object, default is FALSE
+- `fixed_tau`: optional fixed value for tau, default is to estimate tau
+- `omega`: correlation parameter for betaX and betaY, default is 0 assuming independence (no sample overlap)

 Output from the `mr_horse()` function include: